INTERNATIONAL COMMITTEE

 Australia/Japan

-Yuki Tanabe joined Japan Center for a Sustainable Environment and Society (JACSES) in 2003 and became a Program Coordinator/Director in 2005.
-He oversees the Sustainable Development and Aid Program (SDAP) program including policy and project research and advocacy activities on social and environmental issues in development projects funded by international financial institutions.
+Yuki Tanabe has been an integral part of the Japan Center for a Sustainable Environment and Society (JACSES) since 2003, progressing to Program Coordinator/Director in 2005.
+In this capacity, he spearheads the Sustainable Development and Aid Program (SDAP), overseeing policy and project research and advocacy initiatives addressing social and environmental issues within development projects funded by international financial institutions.